TAS Coaches Pages: Resources for the coaching staff.

-Notes: The number for ski patrol at any mountain is 911, stay with injured athlete until another coach can relieve you.
+Notes: The number for ski patrol at any mountain is 911, stay with the injured athlete until another coach can relieve you.
 Radio to other coaches to take your group.
 If you are alone, have your group stay with you downhill and out of the way of the injured athlete.
-Call Chris or Lisa to inform parents.
+Call Chris to inform the parents.

 For freeskiing, use the buddy system.
 No one skis alone.
 Coaches must have a radio and a cell phone when freeskiing with a group.